miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 ## The Ghost of LISP: A Tale of Two AIs

+### Morning Pages, Picture Pages, and the Art of Sleep

 Morning pages, morning pages, lots of fun with morning pages, lots of fun with vim and processing after a good night's sleep.
 For those who need the references spelled out, that's *lots of fun with picture pages* plus *The Artist's Way* and